Vaginal Yeast Infection: Causes, Symptoms And Treatments

 - It is possible for a woman to transmit a yeast infection to a male sex partner, although yeast infection is not considered to be a true sexually-transmitted disease (STD) because it can occur in women who are not sexually active.

-Yeast infection symptoms can range from mild to severe and include:
+Yeast infection symptoms can range from mild to severe and they include:

 - Itching and irritation in the vagina and the tissues at the vaginal opening (vulva)